Folland History, Family Crest & Coats of Arms

 Early Origins of the Folland family

-The surname Folland was first found in Wiltshire where one of the first records of the name was John the Foeglere who was listed in the Hundredorum Rolls of 1273.
+The surname Folland was first found in Lincolnshire where Richard Fugelere was listed in the Assize Rolls of 1218.
+A few years later, Roger le Fugler was found in Norfolk in 1227.
+In Wiltshire, one of the first records of the name was John the Foeglere who was listed in the Hundredorum Rolls of 1273.
 A few years later William le Foggheler and Henry le Fogheler were both listed in Somerset during the reign of King Edward III.